simonmichael/hledger/site/download.md

 cabal users can use the `./cabal-install.sh` or `cabal.project` instead.

-The same caveats as above apply:
+The caveats mentioned above also apply here:

 - if stack says you need to run `stack setup`, do that first,
 - if building fails due to missing C libs, install those first